masterlittle/Prinder/README.md

 ## Features
 Prinder has a number of configurations using which you can configure hooks to Slack or Email.
 Some important ones are:

-1. organization_name: The organization name for which to get pull requests.
+1. *organization_name*: The organization name for which to get pull requests.
-2. list_of_repos: Provide a list of repos for which to get pending pull requests.
+2. *list_of_repos*: Provide a list of repos for which to get pending pull requests.
-3. topics: Provide a list of topics attached to repositories for which to get pending pull requests.
+3. *topics*: Provide a list of topics attached to repositories for which to get pending pull requests.
-4. ignore_repos: List of repos which should be ignored.
+4. *ignore_repos*: List of repos which should be ignored.
-5. slack:post_as_user: The name which will be shown on Slack.
+5. *slack:post_as_user*: The name which will be shown on Slack.

 ### Send pull request reminders to Slack
 Get a slack token and assign it to the environment variable **PRINDER_SLACK_API_TOKEN** or assign it in the configuration file to **slack_api_token**.
 (Copying the token in the file is not recommended)